sachin-ade24/magento-cypress/README.md

 Programming Language: TypeScript,

-Manual Tests: Available in fixtures folder
+Manual Tests: Available in the fixtures folder